chadirabii/advice-2-you/README.md

 # Advice 2 u - FrontendMentor challenge

-Advice generator app from [FrontendMentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db)
+Advice generator app from
+Advice Generator app from [FrontendMentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db) is a dynamic web application powered by a public API.
+This project combines the latest web technologies to deliver a sleek and responsive user experience.
+Dive into the world of inspirational advice with just a click!

 ## Built with
 - [ReactJs](https://reactjs.org/) - JS library